dwoffinden/cloudmusic/README.md

 First, grab [SBT](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html).

-You can deploy the project a local server by typing `container:start` at the `sbt` prompt.
+You can deploy the project to a local server by typing `container:start` at the `sbt` prompt.
 This will launch a jetty instance that will persist as long as the sbt shell is open, with the page accessable from http://localhost:55580 (the port can be changed in `build.sbt`).

-You can create a `.war` file by running `sbt package`, which is ready for deployment (see below).
+You can create a `.war` file by running `sbt package`, which is ready for deployment to tomcat etc. (see below).

 There exist plugins for SBT to generate projects for [Eclipse](https://github.com/typesafehub/sbteclipse), [Netbeans](https://github.com/remeniuk/sbt-netbeans-plugin) and [Intellij](https://github.com/mpeltonen/sbt-idea) if you so desire.

+I highly reccomend that you change the credentials in `src/main/resources/org/bigdatapro/service/s3credentials.properties` to a new account, as the default account gets really slow as more people use it.

 Deployment
 ----------
 On a lab machine/shell, run `mktomcat7 TOMCATDIR`.
-This produces a personal Tomcat directory called TOMCATDIR and you can change the port by editing conf/server.xml and changing the value in the Connector tag lower down, NOT in the Server tag.
+This produces a personal Tomcat directory called TOMCATDIR and you can change the port by editing `conf/server.xml` and changing the value in the Connector tag lower down, NOT in the Server tag.

 When you want to deploy a new version: